blualg/m-ovito/doc/manual/reference/pipelines/visual_elements/vectors.rst

   .. hint::

-    This parameter specifies a uniform transparency applied to all arrows.
-You control the transparency of individual arrows by setting the ``Vector Transparency`` property of the corresponding particles, e.g., using the :ref:`particles.modifiers.compute_property` modifier.
+    This parameter specifies a uniform transparency being applied to all arrows.
+Alternatively, you can control the transparency of individual arrows by setting the ``Vector Transparency`` property of the corresponding particles, e.g., using the :ref:`particles.modifiers.compute_property` modifier.